The Best Sci-Fi Characters on UK TV : Ken Barlow as Doctor Who

 Not one of the so-called immortal Time Lords ever managed more than a few years tenure before handing in their resignation and morphing into the next employee.
-That has been consistent throughout the decades since William Hartnell and Patrick Troughton in the 1960s through to Christopher Eccleston, David Tennant, Matt Smith and Peter Capaldi in the 21st Century.
+That has been consistent throughout the decades since William Hartnell and Patrick Troughton in the 1960s through to Christopher Eccleston, David Tennant, Matt Smith, Peter Capaldi and a female Dr Who, Jodie Whitaker, in the 21st Century.

 Even in these modern times of professionalised HR Departments and scientific recruitment the BBC can't hang on to an important employee.

-But it could have been completely different with the benefit of hindsight or time travel even.
-If only they had chosen William Roache AKA Ken Barlow of Coronation Street away back in the beginning instead of William Hartnell.
+But it could have all been completely different with the benefit of hindsight or inter-departmental time travel.
+If only they had chosen William Roache, AKA Ken Barlow of Coronation Street, way back in the beginning instead of William Hartnell.
 Why do I say this?

 He has been clocking in to work since the black and white days of 1960 without ever an inkling of wanting to ply his trade elsewhere.

-So imagine the consistency and continuity that Roache would have offered the role of the good Doctor.
+So imagine the consistency and continuity that the ageless Roache would have offered the role of the good Doctor.